Staff

 Program Coordinator

-Sarsha Hall is a Program Coordinator for Think:Kids, where she assists the Collaborative Problem Solving Certification Program.
+Sarsha Hall is a Program Coordinator and Operations Associate for Think:Kids, where she assists the Collaborative Problem Solving Certification Program.
 Previously, Sarsha worked for the Psychiatry Department at Massachusetts General Hospital for over ten years in various roles.
-She graduated from Fisher College with a Bachelor’s Degree in Human Services and is currently working on her Masters in Business Administration and Leadership.
+She graduated from Fisher College with a Bachelor’s Degree in Human Services.

 Michelle Harding